hfakoor222/Routing_Diagnostics_App/README.md

 The program is created in modules, so adding extra diagnostics is easy: afterwards it simply needs to be placed in the right section of the view layer.

-It is a CLI based app: update for curses library as an overlay, or a web hosted app may be added.
+For example under Connection_Handler I've added ping, and device connection functions.

 I've minimized 3rd party library use to stable libraries: NAPALM, time, os, re, logging, threading, and ipaddress.
 Program is platform independent.